Looking for the top Dodge Charger model year? Our guide cuts through the noise, highlighting the stars and warning you off the duds.

 There you have it, folks – the roadmap to selecting the best Dodge Charger year, packed with dependable features and steering clear of the duds.

 So, what’s your take?
-Which features of the top-tier Chargers get your engine roaring?
-Is it the raw power under the hood, the tech that makes you feel like you’re in a sci-fi movie, or the safety features that let you sleep soundly at night?
+Which features of the top-tier Chargers get your engine racing?
+Is it the sheer power under the hood, the tech that makes you feel like you’re in a sci-fi movie, or the safety features that let you sleep peacefully at night?

-Have you taken a Charger from any of these generations for a spin?
+Have you taken a Charger from any of these generations for a ride?

-Drop your thoughts in the comments and let’s get this conversation into high gear!
+Drop your thoughts in the comments and let’s get this discussion into high momentum!